dekuNukem/duckyPad/getting_started.md

 ### Step 1: Preparing Profiles

+Eject the SD card and mount it on your computer with an SD card reader.

+You should see some folders, those are profiles.
+Profiles contains the script for each keypresses, and usually you set up a profile for each program you want to control.

 Profiles are created as folders, with naming conventions like `profile#_name`, where `#` is the profile number, and `name` being the name of the profile.
+Up to 16 profiles are supported.
 Here are some examples:

 ![Alt text](resources/pics/profile_examples.png)

-* Currently 16 profiles are supported

 ### Step 2: Preparing Scripts